Liposuction

 Burleigh Waters QLD 4220

 Do you have some stubborn fat that, no matter how much you diet or exercise, you just can’t seem to get rid off?
 Liposuction is a surgical technique that can help sculpt various body parts by removing stubborn or unwanted fat with a thin lipoaspirator.
-Quite soon after surgery, you will see a noticeable difference in the shape of your body.

 Liposuction Brisbane